Pat Ogrin

-Patrick John Ogrin (born February 10, 1958) is an American former professional football defensive tackle in the National Football League (NFL) for the Washington Redskins.
-He also played for the no- defunct United States Football League (USFL) Denver Gold in 1983.
-He played college football at the University of Wyoming.
+Patrick John Ogrin (born February 10, 1958) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Washington Redskins.
+He also played for the now-defunct United States Football League (USFL) Denver Gold in 1983.
+He played college football for the Wyoming Cowboys.

-Ogrin was signed by the Redskins as an undrafted free agent out of Wyoming in 1980.
+Ogrin was signed by the Redskins as an undrafted free agent out of the University of Wyoming in 1980.
 He spent the 1980 season on the injured reserve list with a knee injury.
 He was added to the active roster in November 1981 after the Redskins released Wilbur Young.